-If your students like playing “Sim City” on the computer, challenge them to make their own biosphere in a two-liter soft drink bottle.
+Challenge them to make their own biosphere in a two-liter soft drink bottle.

 Community nature centers have a wealth of material aimed toward young people.
 Call the Elachee Nature Center (770-535-1976) and the Chattahoochee Nature Center (770-992-2055) to get their help.
 Dauset Trails Nature Center (770-775-6798), in Jackson, is close enough to plan a day trip for your class in McDonough.